resources background

 What Is Subdomain WHOIS and How Is It Different from Domain WHOIS?

 Subdomain WHOIS is a common misconception.
-Subdomains do not have separate WHOIS records.
+Subdomains do not have their own WHOIS records.

 Domain Structure